chris-belcher/electrum-personal-server/README.md

 [seed recovery phrases](https://en.bitcoin.it/wiki/Seed_phrase), coin control and so on can still be used, but connected only to the user's own full node.

-Full node wallets are important in bitcoin because they are an big part of what makes the system be trustless.
-No longer do people have to trust a financial institution like a bank or paypal, they can run software on their own computers.
-If bitcoin is digital gold, then a full node wallet is your own personal goldsmith who checks for you that received payments are genuine.
+Full node wallets are important in Bitcoin because they are a big part of what makes the system trustless.
+No longer do people have to trust a financial institution like a bank or Paypal, they can run software on their own computers.
+If Bitcoin is digital gold, then a full node wallet is your own personal goldsmith who checks for you that received payments are genuine.

 Full node wallets are also important for privacy.
-Using Electrum under default configuration requires it to send (hashes of) all your bitcoin addresses to some server.
+Using Electrum under default configuration requires it to send (hashes of) all your Bitcoin addresses to some server.
 That server can then easily spy on your transactions.
-Full node wallets like Electrum Personal Server would download the entire blockchain and scan it for the user's own addresses, and therefore don't reveal to anyone else which bitcoin addresses they are interested in.
-Electrum Personal Server can also [broadcast transactions through Tor](https://en.bitcoin.it/wiki/Privacy#Countermeasures_to_traffic_analysis) which improves privacy by resisting traffic analysis for broadcasted transactions which can link the IP address of the user to the transaction.
+Full node wallets like Electrum Personal Server would download the entire blockchain and scan it for the user's own addresses, and therefore don't reveal to anyone else which Bitcoin addresses they are interested in.
+Electrum Personal Server can also [broadcast transactions through Tor](https://en.bitcoin.it/wiki/Privacy#Countermeasures_to_traffic_analysis) which improves privacy by resisting traffic analysis which can link the IP address of the user to the transaction.
 If enabled this would happen transparently whenever the user simply clicks "Send" on a transaction in Electrum wallet.

-For a longer explaination of this project, see the [mailing list email](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-February/015707.html) and [bitcointalk thread](https://bitcointalk.org/index.php?topic=2664747.msg27179198).
+For a longer explanation of this project, see the [mailing list email](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-February/015707.html) and [bitcointalk thread](https://bitcointalk.org/index.php?topic=2664747.msg27179198).
 See also the Bitcoin Wiki [pages](https://en.bitcoin.it/wiki/Clearing_Up_Misconceptions_About_Full_Nodes)